elastio/bon/website/src/reference/builder/member/finish-fn.md

 ::: tip

-Don't confuse this with the top-level [`#[builder(finish_fn = ...)]`](../top-level/finish-fn) attribute that can be used to configure the name and visibility of the finishing function.
+Don't confuse this with the top-level [`#[builder(finish_fn = ...)]`](../top-level/finish-fn) attribute that can be used to configure the name, visibility and docs of the finishing function.
 You'll likely want to use it in combination with this member-level attribute to define a better name for the finishing function.

 :::